-Illness Dry eyes/sore tired eyes

-Dry eye syndrome, or dry eye disease, is a common condition that occurs when the eyes do notmake enough tears, or the tears evaporate too quickly.
+Illness Dry eyes/sore tired eyes Dry eye syndrome, or dry eye disease, is a common condition that occurs when the eyes do not make enough tears, or the tears evaporate too quickly.
 Most cases of sore tired eyes resolve themselves.
 Patients should be encouraged to manage both dry eyes and sore eyes by implementing some self care measures such as good eyelid hygiene and avoidance of environmental factors alongside treatment.
 Advice to patients Mild to moderate cases of dry eye syndrome or sore tired eyes can usually be treated using lubricant eye treatments that consist of a range of drops, gels and ointments that can be easily be purchased over the counter.

-Exceptions Pre-existing long-term conditions effecting the eyes.

-Lubricant eye treatments include hypromellose 0.3% (pharmacy only P) and carbomer (pharmacy only P).
+Exceptions Pre-existing long term conditions affecting the eyes. • Lubricant eye treatments include hypromellose 0.3% (Pharmacy only P) and carbomer (Pharmacy only P) Brands include: Examples of • GelTears® medicines available to purchase OTC Optrex® Sore Eyes Drops Simple® Eye Ointment Tears Naturale® Eye Drops Viscotears® Eye Gel OTC restrictions 5 • Pregnancy and breastfeeding

-Brands include:

-Examples of • GelTears®

-medicines available to purchase OTC Optrex® Sore Eyes Drops

-to purchase OTC Simple® Eye Ointment

-Tears Naturale® Eye Drops

-Viscotears® Eye Gel

-OTC restrictions Pregnancy and breastfeeding